 It’s worth exploring how this can be the case.

 Just to put it in perspective, the minimum wage in the Philippines ranges from just $1,708 – to – $2,904 PER YEAR.
 The lower rate is for the provinces – at $0.82 per hour – and the higher rate – at 1.39 – is for Metro Manila and the big cities.
-A lot of people including supermarket staff, retail workers, drivers and labourers would all earn these minimum wages.
+Many people, including supermarket staff, retail workers, drivers and laborers, would all earn these minimum wages.

 Who can you hire for $7,200/yr?